A Better Living Home Care Sacramento

 Is the premium payment waived when collecting benefits?

-How long a the claim authorization valid?
+How long is a claim authorization valid?

 Some insurers may require a new authorization for benefits periodically, usually on an annual basis.
 Increasingly, we are seeing 6 month re-authorizations.
+Your policy probably does not explain reauthorizations, so please discuss this with your insurer.

 If claims were stopped, how long will the initial authorization be valid?